 Tokuyama endeavors to improve its corporate value based on the improvement of corporate ethics and thorough compliance.
-At the same time, Tokuyama has formulated its basic management policies to realize a Tokuyama Group that will always be selected by customers and appreciated by stakeholders-shareholders, customers, employees and local communities-through the policy of "practicing corporate management in harmony with society" based on the recognition of its corporate social responsibility (CSR).
+At the same time, Tokuyama has formulated its basic management policies to realize a Tokuyama Group that will always be selected by customers and appreciated by stakeholders-shareholders, customers, business partners, employees and local communities-through the policy of "practicing corporate management in harmony with society" based on the recognition of its corporate social responsibility (CSR).

-Since its founding in 1918, Tokuyama has developed a wide range of businesses with our group companies, including the chemical business; the film business; the cement and building materials business; the silicon business, including silica, polycrystalline silicon and the like; the advanced materials business, including fine chemicals and the like; and the medical-related business.
+Since our founding in 1918, Tokuyama and our group companies have developed a wide range of businesses organized into five segments: Chemicals Segment, including soda ash, chlorine and alkali, and vinyl chloride; Cement Segment, including cement and recycling; Specialty Products Segment, including polycrystalline silicon, fumed silica, aluminum nitride, and high-purity chemicals for electronics manufacturing; Life & Amenity Segment, including fine chemicals, microporous film, dental materials, and ion exchange membranes; and Others Segment.
 These businesses are based on a foundation of uniform devotion to the production of goods and earning the longstanding trust of our stakeholders, in particular, our customers.

 In each of these businesses, we attempt to anticipate future changes to the business operating environment, make advance introductions of management resources and continuously improve corporate value.
-This effort involves endeavoring to plan for change; develop technology; produce equipment; bolster trust and cooperation with our stakeholders, in particular, our customers; and collect management resources.
+This effort involves endeavoring to create business; develop technology; produce equipment; bolster trust and cooperation with our stakeholders, in particular, our customers; and collect management resources.
 We believe that, from this medium- to long-term perspective, the cumulative result of these efforts and the ongoing advance introduction of management resources are the very source Tokuyama's corporate value.